pawarvishal/VaccineTrackerDemo/README.md

 ## Problem Statement
 This project is to be able to register a user for vaccination and display appropriate steps for users to be followed during vaccination.
 Create a new solution with appropriate name.
 Add a new WinForms Project.

+## Summary
+This project contains Windows Form which accepts the basic information about the user for vaccination and saves the data in MSSQL Server database afer user confirmation.
+There is button provided to fetch all the users who have registered for vaccination.

 ## Modules
 ### Common Module
 This module contains VaccineUser Domain Model and IVaccineUserDataProvider which are used throughout the application.